navalkulkarni/TodoNotesApp/README.md

 # TodoNotesApp
-TodoNotesApp in Java From Mindorks Course for Android Beginners
+TodoNotesApp in Kotlin From Mindorks Course for Android Beginners

 ToDoNotes is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.